pdwaggoner/pdwaggoner.github.io/Research.md

 * [Are Samples Drawn from Mechanical Turk Valid for Research on Political Ideology?](https://journals.sagepub.com/doi/full/10.1177/2053168015622072){:target="_blank"} (with Scott Clifford and Ryan M. Jewell).
 2015. *Research & Politics*, 2(4)

 ### Manuscripts Under Review

-* [Pursuing Open-Source Development of Predictive Algorithms: The Case of Criminal Sentencing Algorithms](https://arxiv.org/abs/2011.06422){:target="_blank"} (with Alec MacMillen), Revised and resubmitted at the *Journal of Computational Social Science*

 * Uncovering the Online Social Structure Surrounding COVID-19 (with Robert Y. Shapiro, Sam Frederick, and Ming Gong), Invited to revise and resubmit at the *Journal of Social Computing*